jnovack/docker-my-cert-authority/README.md

 I am constantly developing or testing some software that requires a CA and signed client certificates, and in order to minimize my setup time, I use this.
 I have no expectation that this is secure.

+### You could just...

+Sure, there's plenty of things I COULD do to make this secure, but then it will not be "quick and easy".

+I could make an encrypted CA private key, but then I would not have the ability to go "non-interactive", as every cert would require you to enter in the password.

+I could make an encrypted CA private key and then generate an intermediate CA with an unencrypted key.
+But then I would need to mash the root and intermediate certificates together in the downstream applications.
+You've worked with Intermediate CAs before, you know how annoying they are.

+Eventually I will expand the project to include one or both of those options, but that is not today.